Geography and distribution

 Threats and conservation

-Acacia nilotica is a pioneer species, easily regenerated from seed, and it is not considered to be threatened.
-The species can become a weed when introduced out of its native range, particularly in more humid zones.
+Acacia nilotica is a pioneer species, easily regenerated from seed, and is not considered to be threatened.
+It can become a weed when introduced out of its native range, particularly in more humid zones.
 Thorniness can be a problem when introduced to areas where people do not traditionally use thorn trees.

 In shamanism Acacia nilotica has been used to drive away evil spirits.